ArkieSoft/ass/README.md

 ### autostart
 It is just a basic autostart script.
 Nothing to write home about.
 Merely here for the repo
 ### brb
 Silly brb script that plays a tune and sends a message.
-Dependancies are sox and figlet.
+Dependencies are sox and figlet.
 ### dance
 Another silly script featuring dancing toothless and driftveil city.
-Dependancies are chafa and sox
+Dependencies are chafa and sox
 ### tbs
 Yet another silly script that does the Jojo's "To Be Continued" meme.
-Dependancies are sox and chafa
+Dependencies are sox and chafa
 ### toggle & hydro
 Whenever toggle activates, it detects whether or not hydro is running, kills it or starts it.
 Hydro will send a notification and play the MGS Alert tone every 15-30 minutes